 OxCRN is beginner friendly: you don’t need to be a veteran programmer to review code, and a basic knowledge of the relevant programming language will do.
 Whatever your level of experience, reviewing code is perhaps the best way to sharpen and widen your software skills.

 Oxford Free Open Source Software

 Free(Libre) Open Source Software (OxFOSS) meetups are held regularly all year round to discuss an article or a presentation about free software.
-Subscribe to our mailing list to stay informed!
+Subscribe to the OxFOSS mailing list to stay informed!